-In relation to identifying sustainable investments, the investment manager aims to determine whether significant harm is being caused by setting thresholds in relation to PAI indicators, where relevant and appropriate.
-These thresholds provide an initial indication of whether significant harm is occurring and the investment manager may undertake further analysis to support its view.
-The investment manager may consider the materiality of a given indicator relative to an issuer's industry, sector or location, which may be factored into the investment manager's overall determination.
+The investment manager, and/or the sub-investment manager, applies a qualitative and quantitative assessment of the data, obtained for the mandatory PAI indicators listed in Table 1 and any relevant indicators in Tables 2 and 3 of Annex I of the SFDR Delegated Regulation.
+The investment manager, and or the sub-investment manager, also analyses PAI metrics relative to internally set thresholds, where relevant and appropriate.
+These thresholds provide an initial indication of whether significant harm is occurring and the investment manager and/or the sub-investment manager may undertake further analysis to support its view.
+The investment manager and/or the sub-investment manager may consider the materiality of a given indicator relative to an issuer's industry, sector or location, which may be factored into the investment manager's overall determination.

-Where sufficient data is not available, the investment manager may rely on other relevant data points to make an assessment.
+Where sufficient data is not available, the investment manager, and/or the sub-investment manager, may rely on other relevant data points to make an assessment.